Geyachitra/customer-churn-detection-system/README.md

 # customer-churn-detection-system
-Machine learning project, that determines a customers churn
+Machine learning project, that determines if a customer would leave the company or not.